Vaseghi Research Lab

 Researching Cardiac Autonomic Control of Heart Disease

 Heart disease causes scar formation in the heart and pathological changes in the cardiac autonomic nervous system, which predispose to abnormal heart rhythms, including atrial and ventricular arrhythmias, and heart failure.
 The Vaseghi lab focuses on identifying the mechanisms and triggers for this neural remodeling and finding ways to prevent arrhythmias and reduce progression of heart failure by exploring a variety of neuromodulatory approaches.
+Our lab also has a special interest in better understanding differences in the presentation and mechanisms of arrhythmias and heart disease in men vs. women and finding therapies to improve women’s cardiovascular health.

 Announcements

-• 3 abstracts accepted for presentation at AHA Scientific Sessions 2024
+- 3 abstracts accepted for presentation at AHA Scientific Sessions 2024

-• Dr. Valerie van Weperen wins Heart Rhythm Society's Young Investigator Award!
+- Dr. Valerie van Weperen wins Heart Rhythm Society's Young Investigator Award!

 Meet the PI